 NOTE: WITHDRAWN EFFECTIVE FEBRUARY 22, 2008

-This circular letter replaces and repeals Circular Letter No. 4 (2006).
-Authorized life insurers, retirement systems and fraternal benefit societies hereafter referred to as "life companies" in this circular letter and its attachments.
-Disaster planning, preparedness, and response for health insurers and property/casualty insurance industries are covered by separate circular letters.
+This circular letter replaces and repeals Circular Letter No. 14 (2005).
+Disaster planning, preparedness, and response for the life insurance and health insurance industries are covered by separate circular letters.

 Moreover, as part of the disaster response, CL 11 (2001) and its two supplements:

 Required submission of an annual "Pre-disaster" report detailing property exposure information in the state on a county-by-county basis;

 Directed companies to name "Insurance Company Disaster Liaisons" and provide such contact information to the Department;

 Developed a Disaster Response Questionnaire, and asked property/casualty insurers to submit copies of their Disaster Response Plans to the Department;